bbecker-inlogik/vagrant_demo/readme Setup.txt

 vboxmanage list runningvms
 vboxmanage list vms

-vagrant be default runs headless to run with a GUI uncomment the following lines in the vagrantfile:
+vagrant by default runs headless to run with a GUI uncomment the following lines in the vagrantfile:
 	config.vm.provider "virtualbox" do |vb|
      # Display the VirtualBox GUI when booting the machine